<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=429271514207517&amp;ev=PageView&amp;noscript=1">

 CAISO stands for California Independent System Operator, which oversees the operation of California's bulk electric power system, transmission lines, and electricity market generated and transmitted by its member utilities.
 It is also involved in infrastructure planning for new sources of energy.
 CAISO is an Independent System Operator (ISO).

-Carbon neutral
+Carbon Footprint

 According to The World Economic Forum, a carbon-neutral plan aims to cancel out the carbon emissions of a company through both reduction efforts and offset programs.
 Unlike the term 'net zero', carbon neutral usually only refers to carbon (CO2) and may only cover one scope of a company's emissions.
 In contrast, net zero goals or programs account for all greenhouse gases, often across multiple scopes or parts of the supply chain.

-Cell (solar)
+Cell (Solar)

 A solar cell is the next step of the solar value chain after the wafer.
 Metal conductors are added to each wafer surface and treated so they can conduct electricity.
 A special coating is applied to ensure the absorption of solar energy rather than reflection.
 According to the Department of Energy, "most cell types require the wafer to be exposed to a gas containing an electrically active dopant, and coating the surfaces of the wafer with layers that improve the performance of the cell."

-Clean technology/cleantech
+Clean Technology/Cleantech

 Comprises a diverse range of products, services, and processes that harness renewable materials and energy sources, dramatically reduce the use of limited natural resources, and reduce or eliminate pollution and toxic wastes.